Fair Housing Accessibility FIRST Training Program

 LCM’s annual program typically consists of 10 day-long, live trainings presented in each HUD region throughout the U.S. There are 11 modules in the live training curriculum, addressing technical issues, disability rights laws, and FHA enforcement.
 To supplement the live trainings and reach more attendees, LCM launched a series of four 90 minute lunch time webinars.
 Participants can earn HSW CEUs from the AIA.

 Judging from the increasing number of training attendees, the building industry is eager for information that affects property accessibility performance.
 In 2011 we reached approximately 650 people.
-In the 2017-2018 contract year we trained 4,236 people.
+We reached 10 times that number (6,999) in the 2017-2018 and 2018-2019 contract years combined.

-Not surprisingly, the convenience of webinars – shorter duration, no travel time or expenses – has attracted a larger audience than live trainings.
-A wider outreach effort has resulted in a dramatic uptick of webinar registrants each time a new series is offered.
+In 2017 we began to supplement live trainings with webinars.
+Not surprisingly, the convenience of webinars – shorter duration, no travel time or expenses – attracts a larger audience than live trainings.